SpaceVim/SpaceVim/docs/community.md

 - <i class="fab fa-twitter"></i> [Twitter](https://twitter.com/SpaceVim)

-### Mail list
+### Mailing list

-Users who are accustomed to using email can also communicate with each other through the mail group.
-They can send email to the mailing list to participate in the discussion.
+To report a bug or feature request, you can use the SpaceVim google mail list.

 ```
 spacevim@googlegroups.com
 ```

-Please note that to post on these lists, you must be a member, To join this group send an empty message to:
+Please note that to post on the list, you must be a member, To join this group send an empty message to:

 ```